 DUI convictions can result in the following penalties: jail time, probation, fines, driver's license suspension, vehicle impoundment, the possible requirement to use an ignition interlock device after the driver's license suspension and the possible requirement to complete a substance abuse program.
 The severity of the penalties will depend on various factors, such as the type of DUI offense that allegedly occurred, the driver's BAC level, the driver's DUI history, etc. DMV driver's license suspensions are separate from suspensions that occur as a result of DUI convictions

 An experienced DUI defense lawyer will have in-depth understanding of the state's DUI laws, the science behind DUI testing and various strategies for challenging DUI charges.
-A qualified Hartford criminal defense lawyer will know how to look for weaknesses in case that could serve as grounds for dismissal, a not guilty verdict or a charge reduction.
+A qualified Hartford DUI defense lawyer will know how to look for weaknesses in case that could serve as grounds for dismissal, a not guilty verdict or a charge reduction.
 These might be weaknesses such as technological issues with DUI testing equipment, lab errors, unlawful police stops due to lack of probable cause, etc. A qualified legal professional can help you address your charges properly and help you take the most effective steps for defending your freedom and your record.
 Contact Carlson & Dumeer, LLC for high-quality DUI defense!

 In Connecticut, with the help of a skilled Hartford DUI attorney a defendant may be able to plead to a lesser offense than DUI.
 A person facing DUI charges may be able to receive a "wet reckless" conviction.
 Wet reckless is a conviction for reckless driving involving alcohol, which holds less severe penalties than DUI.
 It is not a guaranteed possibility because the Connecticut statutes do not contain a provision regarding the acceptance of this plea bargain, but it is possible with the help of Carlson & Dumeer, LLC.

-You may be at risk of severe penalties and need to obtain the help of a skilled Hartford criminal defense attorney from our firm.
+You may be at risk of severe penalties and need to obtain the help of a skilled Hartford DUI defense attorney from our firm.
 We are familiar with the process of defending against DUI charges and may be able to help you as well.